ianmsimpson1319/globalurbanstormwaterMLR/README.md

-Inputs to all models include X..impervious, Land.Use, and Koppen.Geiger.Zone
+Inputs to all models include 'X..impervious', 'Land.Use', and 'Koppen.Geiger.Zone'
 All predictions are reported in log10 of mg/L for nutrients and sediments.
 All prediction are reported in log10 of μg/L for metals.

+#example#
+Type in the code:
+predict(lm.TP,newdata=data.frame(X..impervious=61,Land.Use='residential',Koppen.Geiger.Zone='Cwa',stringsAsFactors=T), interval = "confidence")
+Change lm.TP, residential, Cwa as needed for different scenarios Model output:
+        fit       lwr       upr
+  -0.437959 -1.057273 0.1813546
+Thus, the predicted concentration for this scenario is 10^(-0.437959) mg/L with a confidence interval of (10^(-1.057273) , 10^(0.1813546)).